 Why Self-Hosted Support Tools Are Gaining Traction

-Security researchers warn that cloud-based help desk platforms often introduce significant privacy risks.
-By maintaining complete control over their support systems, organizations can potentially mitigate data exposure and reduce reliance on external service providers.
+Security researchers are warning that cloud-based help desk platforms can create some serious privacy risks.
+But here's the thing - when organizations keep complete control over their own support systems, they can actually reduce data exposure and cut down on how much they depend on outside service providers.

 According to a GitHub analysis from early 2023, self-hosted solutions like Zammad and Helpy have seen a 40% increase in community contributions — suggesting growing interest in DIY support infrastructure.